sib-swiss/single-cell-training/docs/day1/quality_control.md

 Based on the QC process we went through we can come to the following conclusions:

-- There no cells with very high mitochondrial gene counts.
+- There are no cells with very high mitochondrial gene counts.
 - There are some cells with a hemoglobin and low ribosomal counts, and these are probably erythrocytes.
 - There are some cells with a very low and very high number of features.
 These might point to non-informative cells and doublets respectively.
 - The 'usual suspect' MALAT1 sometimes makes up a large part of the counts per cell.
 As we do not see any other suggestions of dying/stressed cells, we leave it in.